Association of Mouth and Foot Painting Artists of the World

 The Association of Mouth and Foot Painting Artists of the World (AMFPA) is a for-profit international organization facilitating the sale of artwork produced by mouth and foot painting artists associated with the organization.
 None of the artists have proper use of their hands as a pre-condition to joining the association.
 It represents around 820 artists located in 76 countries, of whom 143 (as of 2016) are full members, and receive a monthly fee from the organization from the date of their admission until their death.
 The other artists are students, who receive a monthly scholarship until such time as they are promoted.

 The main product of the organization is Christmas cards designed by the member artists.
 These cards are sold every year in the months leading up to Christmas via direct mailing in 48 countries around the world.
-Other products include postcards, art prints and calendars.
+Other products include postcards, art prints, jigsaw puzzles, and calendars.

 The parent company in Liechtenstein acquires the reproduction rights of a given painting and distributes it internationally.
 The original works are also sold at exhibitions held throughout the world.
 Works produced by the members have been shown in the United Nations Office at Geneva and at the European Council in Strasbourg.